probml/pyprobml/CONTRIBUTING.md

 !touch $file # create  file if necessary from google.colab import files files.view(file) # open editor
-%run $file
 ```

-If you are using numpyro and want to do MCMC runs in parallel, add this cell to colab
+You can run your code following this idiom:
 ```
-import os
-os.environ["XLA_FLAGS"] = "--xla_force_host_platform_device_count=4" # use 2 for regular colab, 4 for high memory (colab pro)
+unimport(module="superimport")
+file = 'kalman_tracking_demo.py' # change this filename as needed
+%run $file
 ```

-When your code all works, it is generally best to just check in the scripts, not the notebook itself (unless you are creating a big tutorial with lots of text and pictures).
+When your code all works, make a pull request containing your scripts.
+Do not check in the notebook itself (unless you are creating a big tutorial with lots of text and pictures, in which case you should open a PR on https://github.com/probml/probml-notebooks).

 ### Coding guidelines
 - Your script file should import any libraries it needs.